 On May 23, 2018, the Company entered into a loan agreement with KeyBank National Association, or KeyBank, for a senior secured term loan ("KeyBank Term Loan").
 The KeyBank Term Loan provides for a loan of \$35,700 and matures on the earlier of (1) August 11, 2021 or (2) the date KeyBank ceases to serve as administrative agent under the KeyBank Credit Agreement.
 The KeyBank Term Loan bears interest, at the Company's option, at either (1) LIBOR plus 7% or (2) KeyBank's base rate plus 6%.
-Interest at June 30, 2018 was based on libor plus 7%.
+Interest at September 30, 2018 was based on LIBOR plus 7%.
+At September 30, 2018 the one-month LIBOR was 2.26%.
 The KeyBank Term Loan is secured by, among other things, pledges of the equity interests in Plymouth Industrial 20 and each of its property owning subsidiaries.
 The KeyBank Term Loan required us to use the net proceeds from the KeyBank Term Loan to repay the Torchlight Mezzanine Loan.
 The repayment of the Torchlight Mezzanine Loan was completed May 24, 2018.